Yord/shargs/README.md

     In this case, `toOpts` returns a [rest option](#rest) (e.g. `{values: 'foo'}` if `foo` is the string).
     If positional arguments are defined that have no [`values`](#values) yet, the `args` value goes to the first positional argument, instead.
-    If the last positional argument is variadic, it collects all `args` values.
+    If the positional argument is variadic, it collects all remaining [rest](#rest) values.
 2.  **A string matches an `args` value of exactly one option:**\
     Here, `toOpts` checks the [`types`](#types)' arity and reads a matching number of `argv`.
     If too few `argv` are available, it returns a [rest option](#rest) like in case 1.